Master your photography while capturing legendary night skies and incredible vistas.

 Approximately a week before the workshop we will e-mail all registered participants with a detailed agenda, map, etc. So that you’ll know what to expect, here’s our tentative agenda:

-Day 1 – 4:00 PM – Meet on the patio outside the Lodge.
-We’ll cover the agenda for the next 2 days before grabbing something to eat and heading out to take photos for the evening.
+Day 1 - 4:00 PM – Meet at a location to be determined in the Terlingua area.
+We'll cover the agenda for the next 3 days before grabbing something to eat and heading out to take photos.

-Day 3 (AM) – We will have additional opportunities for sunrise images, followed by a wrap up before check out at 11:00 AM.
+Day 4 – We will have an additional opportunity for sunrise images before check out at 11:00 AM.

-Post-workshop – We will provide additional video courses on editing based on images taken during the class.
+Post-workshop – We will provide a Zoom session with critiques and editing based on images taken during the class.

 Transportation